skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 In our example, we want instead a manual hint that tells the student, how the internet is a very powerful source of information to find R commands for specific tasks.
 We include such a manual hint in our solution file as follows:
 ```
     # Problemset Example

+    ... chunk to generate problem sets is ommited ...

     ## Exercise 1 -- Summary statistics

-    a) We often want to compute some summary statistic of a vector.
+    a) We often want to compute some summary statistics of a vector.
     For example:
     ```{r}
     #< task